nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 **Format**: `remind DATE`
-* `DATE` is the date that you want to continue on some of your writings. `DATE` should be in the form of dd/MM/yyyy, where dd is the 2-digit day, MM is the 2-digit month, and yyyy is a 4-digit year.
+* `DATE` is the date that you want to continue on some of your writings. `DATE` should be in the form of dd/MM/yyyy, where dd is a 2-digit day, MM is a 2-digit month, and yyyy is a 4-digit year.

 **Example usage and example output:**
 * You want to know which writings you want to continue on 01/11/2020, so you use the command `remind 01/11/2020`.